StrangeBeeCorp/docs/docs/includes/access-manage-case-reports.md

 !!! warning "Required permissions"
-    Only users with the `manageCaseReport` permission can download case reports in TheHive.
+    Only users with the `manageCaseReport` permission can save and download case reports in TheHive.